lachieggg/php-app/README.md

 lachiegrant.io
 =

-This is the source code for [my personal site](http://www.lachiegrant.io).
+This is the API source code for [my personal site](http://www.lachiegrant.io).

-It uses the [Laravel](https://laravel.com/) framework, and [Slim](https://www.slimframework.com/) for authentication.
-[Respect Validation](https://github.com/Respect/Validation) is also utilized.
+The API uses the [Slim](https://www.slimframework.com/) micro framework.

+[Eloquent](https://laravel.com/docs/8.x/eloquent) is used as an ORM.

+[Respect Validation](https://github.com/Respect/Validation) is used as a validation engine.

 This repository is a full stack application, a combination of PHP and JavaScript.

 The database driver is [MySQL](https://www.mysql.com/).

-Currently the application can be run using [Apache](http://www.apache.org/) and [Composer](https://getcomposer.org/).

-[Docker](https://www.docker.com) will be added as the default way to run the application in future.
+[Docker](https://www.docker.com) is the simplest way to run the application in local and production environments.

 Security
 =